learn-co-curriculum/rails-static-request-readme/README.md

 Let's try this out in our application, I'm going to use a blogging application as a case study in this lesson.

+Got an error undefined method `lookup_asset_for_path' for #<#<Class:0x007fba54a9dce0>:0x007fba57b66de0> when trying to view in browser.
+Advise that people be informed either to create a rails new without scaffolding, or if they're using the scaffolded app from before, that they comment out the gems, better_errors and sprockets_better_errors, courtesy of Leigh Scherrer

 To begin, startup the rails server and go to ```localhost:3000/about``` as you will see this throws a routing error: ```No route matches [GET] "/about"```, to fix this, stop the rails server by pressing ```control + c``` (anytime you make a routing change you need to restart the rails server)

 Now draw the route by opening the ```config/routes.rb``` file and add the following route inside of the ```draw``` block: